AlcoholRehabHelp Logo

 Can You Mix Buspar and Alcohol?

 It’s important to consult your doctor about alcohol use before taking any prescription medication.
-Your doctor may be able to prescribe you a different medication that does not interact as negatively with alcohol, or they may recommend alternative forms of treatment for your anxiety.
+Your doctor may prescribe you a different drug with milder interactions with alcohol, or they may recommend alternative forms of treatment for your condition.

 Sponsored